jermnelson/Colorado-Springs-Friends-Meeting-Website/2011/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

 Opening Reading:

-> For Friends the most important consideration is not the right action
-> in itself but a right inward state out of which right action will
+ For Friends the most important consideration is not the right action in itself but a right inward state out of which right action will arise.
-> arise.
 Given the right inward state, right action is inevitable.
-> Inward state and outward action are component parts of a single whole.
+ Inward state and outward action are component parts of a single whole.

 1. Approval of November Minutes

-    > –Approved as written.
+    Approved as written.

 2. Cash Flow Report